-Want to buy a website name that will give your brand-new business a boost?
+Want to buy a name for your website that will give your brand-new business a boost?
 Think of this as your all-you-need-to-know website name education.
-Here we run through everything from how to buy a website name, to working our way through some tips for website/business name coherence.
+Here we run through everything from how to buy a website domain names, to working our way through some tips for website/business name coherence.

 Seven fast tips for buying a website name